 The Trustee has entered into a contract with a platform provider, Aviva, who makes available the range of investment options to members.
-As all the funds are accessed via an agreement with the Scheme's platform provider, there is no direct legal relationship between the Scheme and the underlying investment managers of the DC Section investment funds.
+As all the funds are accessed via an agreement with the Scheme's platform provider, there is no direct legal relationship between the Trustee and the underlying investment managers of the DC Section investment funds.
 Nevertheless, the Trustee is responsible for appointing and providing governance oversight of the managers which the Scheme accesses via the Aviva arrangement.
 The Trustee delegates the monitoring of Aviva's performance to the Defined Contribution Sub-Committee ("DCSC").
-The DCSC reviews Aviva's performance on an annual basis and the service Aviva provides members on an annual basis as part of the Value for Money assessment.
+The DCSC reviews Aviva's performance on an annual basis and the service Aviva provides members on an annual basis as part of the Value for Members' assessment.

 The DC section's investment adviser, LCP, monitors the managers on an ongoing basis, through regular research meetings.
-LCP also monitors any developments at managers and informs the Trustee promptly about any significant updates or events they become aware of with regard to the DC Section's managers that may affect the managers' ability to achieve their investment objectives.
+LCP also monitors any developments at managers and informs the Trustee promptly about any significant updates or events they become aware of regarding the DC Section's managers that may affect the managers' ability to achieve their investment objectives.
 This includes any significant change to the investment process or key staff for any of the funds the DC Section invests in, or any material change in the level of diversification in the fund.
-As part of the formal strategy review noted in Section 5.1 LCP included updates to any research views of the DC Section's manager arrangements.
+As part of quarterly performance reporting, LCP includes updates to any research views of the DC Section's manager arrangements.

 As part of its advice on the selection and ongoing review of the investment managers LCP incorporates its assessment of the nature and effectiveness of managers' approaches to financially material considerations (including climate change and other ESG considerations), voting and engagement.
+In March 2022, the Trustee reviewed LCP's responsible investment (RI) scores for the existing managers and funds, details of which are covered in Section 6.1.

-The Trustee was comfortable with all of its investment manager arrangements based on LCPs monitoring of the arrangements in the quarterly performance reports and the findings of the 4 March 2021 strategy review.
+The Trustee was comfortable with all its investment manager arrangements based on LCP's monitoring of the arrangements in the quarterly performance reports and the findings of the RI survey.
 Therefore, no changes were made to the manager arrangements over the Scheme Year.

-The Trustee monitors the performance of the DC Section's\investment managers at triannual Trustee meetings, using the quarterly performance monitoring reports.
-The reports show the performance of each manager over the quarter, one year as well as three and five years where performance data is available.
+The Trustee monitors the performance of the DC Section's investment managers at triannual Trustee meetings, using the quarterly performance monitoring reports.
+The reports show the performance of each manager over the quarter, one, three and five years, where performance data is available.
 Performance is considered in the context of the manager's benchmark and objectives.

-The most recent quarterly performance monitoring report shows that all managers have performed broadly in line with expectations over the long-term with the exception of the My Diversified Growth (Active) Fund.
-The underlying allocation of this Fund was changed on 9 July 2019 and historic (under)performance over three and five years relates to the Fund's former underlying manager.
-However, the My Diversified Growth (Active) Fund has achieved its target over shorter time periods under the current manager.
+The most recent quarterly performance monitoring report shows that all managers have performed broadly in line with expectations over the long-term except the My Diversified Growth (Active) Fund.
+The underlying allocation of the My Diversified Growth (Active) Fund was changed on 9 July 2019 and historic (under)performance over five years relates to the Fund's former underlying manager.
+However, the My Diversified Growth (Active) Fund has also underperformed its benchmark over all other periods under the current manager.
+The Trustee will continue to monitor this fund and will act if appropriate.